Is Your Carbon Monoxide Detector Working? Learn How To Check

 Close the battery compartment

-Put the battery compartment cover back in place and secure it with screws or by latching it shut.
+Replace the battery compartment cover and secure it in place with screws or by latching it shut.
 Ensure it is securely closed to prevent accidental opening.

 Test the CO detector